davidpallmann/sql-database-binding-azurefunc-v1/README.md

 ### Code Examples

-This example uses an HTTP trigger and a SQL Database Output Binding.
+This example uses an HTTP trigger and a SQL Database Output Binding with an output variable of type DataTable.
 A book record is passed in the form of HTTP query parameters (title, author, yr, genre).
 A data table with one record is created and added to the output variable.
 After the code below executes the output binding adds the record to the Book table.

 ```
 [FunctionName("addbook")]